Hopes high as tourists touch down for Thailand re-opening

 Phuket (Thailand) (AFP)

-Tens of thousands of travellers were expected to touch down in Bangkok and the holiday island of Phuket on Monday as Thailand reboots its tourism industry after 18 months of Covid curbs.
+Overseas tourists began pouring into Bangkok and the holiday island of Phuket on Monday as Thailand kickstarted its tourism industry after 18 months of Covid curbs.

-The coronavirus pandemic hammered the kingdom's tourism-reliant economy, which last year saw its worst performance since the 1997 Asian financial crisis with arrivals down more than 80 percent.
+The coronavirus pandemic hammered the kingdom's tourism-reliant economy, which last year saw its worst performance since the 1997 Asian financial crisis as arrivals dwindled more than 80 percent.

-Thai authorities have given the green light to vaccinated tourists from more than 60 "low-risk" countries to skip hotel quarantine -- providing the sector a much-needed lifeline.
+Thai authorities have given the green light to vaccinated tourists from over 60 "low-risk" countries to skip hotel quarantine -- providing the sector a much-needed lifeline.

-Bangkok's Suvarnabhumi airport and Phuket's international terminal will be the first to receive visitors under the relaxation, with the rest of the country following suit.
+Bangkok's Suvarnabhumi airport and Phuket's international terminal were the first on Monday morning to receive visitors, with mostly European tourists greeted by staff dressed in PPE gear to process their documents.

+"We are very, very happy," Andre Winkler, 55, told AFP after he and his partner passed immigration in Bangkok.

+"We stay in Thailand for six months every year for winter time because in Germany, it’s cold...
+The last time, before corona, we came to Thailand was 2019," he said.
+"It's been too long."

-Thailand hopes to capitalise on travellers escaping the winter blues during December, with several European countries, the United States and China on the approved list.
+Thailand hopes to capitalise on travellers escaping the winter blues in December, with several European countries, the United States and China on the approved list.

 "The most important thing that the government and I are thinking right now is to make people's livelihoods return to normal," Premier Prayut Chan-O-Cha said Friday.